nmcapule/wip-mailing-list/README.md

 ## Deploying to AppEngine

+1. Go configure `app.yaml` and uncomment the line for local instance connection string.

-Run the ff. on the command line:
+2. Run the ff. on the command line:

 ```sh
 $ gcloud app deploy --version="<myversion>"